 3 dead, 10 homes buried in Philippine monsoon landslide

-NAGA, Philippines: At least three people were killed and 10 homes buried early Thursday (Sep 20) in the central Philippines when heavy monsoon rains unleashed a landslide in a rural farming community, authorities said.
+NAGA, Philippines: Rescuers were digging through a landslide that buried at least 10 homes and killed three people in the central Philippines Thursday (Sep 20), as monsoon rains unleashed more misery on the already-battered country.

-The new tragedy comes as the Philippines is recovering from 2018's most powerful storm, Typhoon Mangkhut, which caused a separate landslide in the nation's north where dozens are buried and believed dead.
+The new tragedy comes just days after 2018's most powerful storm, Typhoon Mangkhut, raked the nation's north, sparking a separate landslide that left dozens dead.

 READ: Philippines typhoon toll hits 81, expected to rise